 Though honors students who study abroad have a wide variety of interests and goals, they all share a certain openness to different cultures.
 They are also keenly aware that the contemporary world is an increasingly interdependent, even global, one, in which knowledge, information, human capital and goods move rapidly across borders and oceans.
 Study abroad helps prepare UCM’s top academic students for professional success and personal responsibility in our age of globalization.

 The Honors College is deeply committed to fostering and enhancing study abroad opportunities for its outstanding students.
-While no honors student is required to study abroad, all are strongly encouraged to consider studying abroad as an integral part of their Honors College experience, and to apply for The Honors College Study Abroad Travel Grant.
+While no member of The Honors College is required to study abroad, all are strongly encouraged to consider studying abroad as an integral part of their Honors College experience, and to apply for The Honors College Study Abroad Travel Grant.
 Students considering applying for The Honors College Study Abroad Travel Grant must first meet with the Dean of The Honors College to discuss their plans and complete and submit this form for approval prior to their travel.
 Only one travel grant per student is allowed.

 Additionally, The Honors College works closely with UCM’s International Center to maintain and expand dedicated study abroad opportunities appropriate for top academic students.
 Along with The Honors College Study Abroad Travel Grant, several different types of scholarships for study abroad are available through the International Center.

 In the past several years, students in The Honors College have studied literature at the University of Bremen (Germany), philosophy at Roosevelt Academy (the Netherlands), business at the University of South Australia, and art, design, and photography at Accademia Europea di Firenze University in Florence (Italy), among many others.
 As honors students abroad, they typically take a range of courses that count toward their UCM degree, immerse themselves in the daily life of another culture, and make connections and friendships that last a life time.